-A contracted provider may submit a payment dispute within the contractually agreed timeframe upon receipt of the remittance notice or within 90 days if not specified otherwise in your Provider Agreement.
-A non-contracted provider has up to 120 days to submit a payment dispute upon receipt of the remittance notice.
+A contracted provider may submit a payment dispute within the contractually agreed timeframe upon receipt of the remittance notice or within 60 days from the date of the last remittance if not specified otherwise in your Provider Agreement from the date of the EOP.

 Along with your dispute, please also submit any of the below relevant documents needed for completing the process:

 Any clinical records supporting your request for reimbursement

 We will take reasonable efforts to review and resolve the dispute within 60 calendar days of receipt of the Claims Payment Dispute Form and supporting documentation.
 The resolution may result in reprocessing of the claim(s) and issuing an EOP and/or payment and letter of determination of the outcome of the request.
 All decisions made in connection with our review shall be final.

 Please note, corrected claims should be sent to: